-In keeping with Olin's institutional value of continuous improvement, these learning outcomes are fluid.
-They are reviewed and enhanced yearly.
+In keeping with Olin's institutional value of continuous improvement, these learning outcomes are fluid, and they are assessed on a yearly cycle.

 Graduation Requirements

 All students must complete a minimum of 120 credits, and must maintain a minimum cumulative GPA of 2.0 in order to graduate from Olin.